 Visit the Masters of the Environment Graduate Program

-The best way to learn more about the Masters of the Environment (MENV) graduate program and our culture and community is to visit campus.
-We will host our 2017 MENV Open House for prospective students on Friday, October 20, 2017.
-In addition, we will hold several on-campus information sessions and off-campus recruiting events throughout Fall 2017.
-Click on the links above to learn more about these events and to register please use the menu to the right.
-We would also be more than happy to schedule an individual campus visit on other days throughout the year.
+The best way to learn more about the Masters of the Environment (MENV) Graduate Program and our culture and community is to visit the University of Colorado campus.
+We will host our 2018 MENV Open House for prospective students on Friday, October 19, 2018.
+In addition, we will hold several on-campus information sessions and off-campus recruiting events throughout Fall 2018.
+To learn more about these events and to register please use the menu to the right.
+We would also be more than happy to schedule an individual campus visit with you on other days throughout the year.
 To arrange an individual visit, please email MENVadmissions@colorado.edu.

 Fall Admission only.
 The MENV degree is cohort-based, starting in August and ending in December the following year.
 There are no exceptions to this rule.